brianm998/starry_timelapse_airplane_remover/algorithm.md

 The main point of inter frame analysis is to improve the false positive and netagives from the previous outlier group histogram analysis by looking for outlier groups that move in streaks.

-A Streak is defined to be outlier groups that are moving in the same direction as the lines that descirbe them.
+A Streak is defined to be outlier groups that are moving in the same direction as the lines that describe them.
 Most airplanes will be captured in more than one frame.
-If not, it's likely to be a very large outlier group, which will get painted over because of its size.
+If not, it's likely to be a very large outlier group, which will get painted over because of its size alone.

-Streak detection can help find smaller outlier groups closer to the horizon that are of a smaller size.
+Streak detection can help find smaller outlier groups closer to the horizon.
 It can also help to find outliers that aren't airplanes, but did get marked so by the previous analysis.

 ## Final Processing